 I enjoyed hanging out during the midday at the Liwa Hotel.
 Several of us take advantage of the very nice pool at the hotel, which we have to ourselves.
 I have a nap in the afternoon, and then catch up with my journaling while drinking a cappuccino made in the lobby bar.

 We visit a nearby camel farm in the late afternoon.
 Camels are used for meat, milk, and racing, and every Emirati family seem to own a camel, even city dwellers.
 One of our tour group samples the camel milk – a brave man, since there is no refrigeration.

-The evening sunset is not very rewarding and it actually ends up being pretty stressful.
-The light is totally flat, and the wind is up causing sandstorm conditions.
-Our driver misses taking the correct track along one of the dunes, and we end up right on the edge of a big hole.
+The evening sand dune 4×4 adventure is not very rewarding and it actually ends up being pretty stressful.
+The light at sunset is totally flat, and the wind is up causing sandstorm conditions.
+Our driver misses taking the correct track along one of the dunes, and we end up stopped, right on the edge of a big hole.
 I get out and climb in the soft sand to the top of a dune to watch, as do my two vehicle mates.
 The expert is called, and drives the 4×4 out with pushers behind.
 Our guide Kais rides a snowboard down a sand dune, which is fun to watch!